Peace and Justice Gates, Alexander Stoddart, sc., 21st century

 The sale of this book was unsuccessful and Castell was sentenced to serve time in debtors’ prison where he contracted smallpox and died.
 His family languished.
 This outraged his friends General Oglethorpe and Lord Egmont to rewrite the law called the Prison Reform Act of 1729.
 This signature legislation created modern bankruptcy law.

 The subsequent colony of Georgia experiment was supported by King George II, for whom Georgia is named.
-The King supported this English Enlightenment ideal financially, supporting the colony of Georgia with more Pound Sterling than all the other colonies combined.
+The King supported this English Enlightenment ideal financially, supporting the colony of Georgia with more Pounds Sterling than all the other colonies combined.

 “The Book of Joyeuse” kept as a guest log for the Ottley Family at their estate, 20th century.
 Joyeuse is now called Lenox Square.